anphan0828/IgnoroMeNot/README.md

 ### Example usage:
 Demo data of E.coli are included in the GitHub repository.

-``$ python3 src/ignoromenot/ignoromenot.py --ranktable demodata/WyattClarkIC-perprotein.tsv --idtable demodata/511145.protein.aliases.v11.5.txt --stringppi demodata/511145.protein.links.full.v11.5.txt --percentile_top 90 --percentile_bot 1 --threshold_ppi 850``
+``$ ignoromenot --ranktable demodata/WyattClarkIC-perprotein.tsv --idtable demodata/511145.protein.aliases.v11.5.txt --stringppi demodata/511145.protein.links.full.v11.5.txt --percentile_top 90 --percentile_bot 1 --threshold_ppi 850``

 This command reads 3 input files, where the genes coming from E.coli (511145) are ranked based on their Wyatt Clark information content (``WyattClarkIC-perprotein.tsv``). ``--percentile_top 90`` indicates that the genes at the top 10% with respect to Wyatt Clark infromation content are taken, ``--percentile_bot 1`` takes the bottom 1% annotated genes based on Wyatt Clark information content (those are the ignorome genes), and ``--threshold_ppi 850`` chooses STRING coexpression score (``511145.protein.links.full.v11.5.txt``) of 850 and above.
 The protein alias file (``511145.protein.aliases.v11.5.txt``) makes sure that protein names from different databases have their IDs mapped properly to STRING interaction network.